 Many are familiar with Kim’s accomplishments on the ice, but may be unaware of her relationship with Canada.
 The South Korean Federation and Kim’s mother, Meehee Park, asked Brian Orser if he would like to become Kim’s coach.
 Orser is a retired competitive and professional figure skater, winning two Olympic silver medals for Canada during his career.
-After retiring, Orser kept his passion of figure skating alive by becoming a coach and mentor to other skaters.
+After retiring Orser kept his passion of figure skating alive by becoming a coach, and mentor to other skaters.

 At the age of 16, Kim and her mother moved to Toronto, Ontario for four years to be coached by Orser, and bronze Olympic medalist, Tracy Wilson.
 Not only was she being coached by Canadians, her longtime dance choreography is currently David Wilson.
 David is a former Canadian figure skater, who has worked with Kim since the 2006-07 season.
 The pairing has proved to be very successful.
-From David’s choreography, Kim has won two world championships and an Olympic gold.
+From David’s choreography, Kim has won two world championships and an Olympic gold medal.

 Yuna Kim’s 2010 Olympic performance to George Gershwin’s Piano Concerto in F.

-Vancouver, British Columbia was the city where Kim won her first ever Olympic gold medal.
+Vancouver, British Columbia was the city where Kim won her first Olympic gold medal.
 Prior to competing in Vancouver, Orser and Kim were chosen to participate in the Olympic torch relay in Hamilton, Ontario on December 19, 2009.

 At the end of Sochi, Kim has announced that she will be officially retiring, and would like to become a member of the International Olympic Committee (IOC) in the future.
 Hopefully, when she reminisces on her career, she will look back on Canada with fondness.